-In March, the Biden Administration issued Executive Order 14067, commissioning a report on the energy and climate implications of crypto-assets in the US.
-The White House Office of Science and Technology Policy issued its report six months later, and its primary recommendations were to minimize greenhouse gas emissions and other environmental impacts by increasing technical assistance and improving collaboration among the states, the Department of Energy, and the Environmental Protection Agency.7
+In March 2023, the Biden Administration issued Executive Order 14067, commissioning a report on the energy and climate implications of crypto-assets in the US The White House Office of Science and Technology Policy issued its report six months later, and its primary recommendations were to minimize greenhouse gas emissions and other environmental impacts by increasing technical assistance and improving collaboration among the states, the Department of Energy, and the Environmental Protection Agency.8

 The StatesNew York

-In November, New York Governor Kathy Hochul signed Assembly Bill A7389C, which imposes a two-year moratorium on new proof-of-work mines and denies permit renewals for existing proof-of-work mines that seek to increase their energy usage.9 The moratorium only applies to facilities that utilize carbon-based fuel—e.g., coal-fired or gas-fired power plants.
+In November 2022, New York Governor Kathy Hochul signed Assembly Bill A7389C, which imposes a two-year moratorium on new proof-of-work mines and denies permit renewals for existing proof-of-work mines that seek to increase their energy usage.10 The moratorium only applies to facilities that utilize carbon-based fuel—e.g., coal-fired or gas-fired power plants.
 Facilities that utilize renewable energy (e.g., solar or wind) to power their proof-of-work operations are not subject to the moratorium or the permit-renewal restrictions.
-The legislation also requires the New York Department of Environmental Conservation to prepare an environmental impact study examining the effects of proof-of-work cryptomining in the state.10Oregon
+The legislation also requires the New York Department of Environmental Conservation to prepare an environmental impact study examining the effects of proof-of-work cryptomining in the state.11Oregon

-Last month, Oregon politicians introduced House Bill 2816, which would require cryptomining operations in the state to reduce their carbon emissions 60% by 2027, 80% by 2030, 90% by 2035, and 100% by 2040.11 H.B.
+In January 2023, Oregon politicians introduced House Bill 2816, which would require cryptomining operations in the state to reduce their carbon emissions 60 percent by 2027, 80 percent by 2030, 90 percent by 2035, and 100 percent by 2040.12 H.B.
 2816 is meant to expand on an earlier clean-energy measure passed in 2021, H.B.
-2021, which requires Oregon’s public utilities and energy-service suppliers (ESSs) to reduce greenhouse gas emissions 100% by 2040.
+2021, which requires Oregon’s public utilities and energy-service suppliers (ESSs) to reduce greenhouse gas emissions 100 percent by 2040.
 H.B.
 2021 set baseline emissions for ESSs at .428 metric tons of carbon dioxide equivalent per megawatt hour of electricity.
 H.B.
 2816 applies the same .428 metric tons of carbon dioxide baseline to cryptomining operations.
-Failure to comply with emissions requirements at each benchmark will result in a US$12,000 penalty for each successive day of non-compliance.12
+Failure to comply with emissions requirements at each benchmark will result in a US$12,000 penalty for each successive day of non-compliance.13Montana